s3yonsei/rewind_serverless/atc24_ae/README.md

 # USENIX ATC'24 Artifacts Evaluation

-## Title: A Secure, Fast, and Resource-Efficient Serverless Platform with Function REWIND

-Author: Jaehyun Song, Bumsuk Kim, Minwoo Kwak, Byoungyoung Lee, Euiseong Seo, and Jinkyu Jeong
+**A Secure, Fast, and Resource-Efficient Serverless Platform with Function REWIND**, Jaehyun Song, Bumsuk Kim, Minwoo Kwak, Byoungyoung Lee, Euiseong Seo, and Jinkyu Jeong, Proceedings of the 2024 USENIX Annual Technical Conference (USENIX ATC '24), Santa Clara, CA, US, July 10-12, 2024 (to appear)

-Contact: Jaehyun Song (jaehyun.song@csi.skku.edu)

 This repository reproduces the evaluation presented in the paper published at USENIX ATC '24.